chalatz/tours/es_pages/index.md

   title: ¿No encuentra lo que busca?
   subtitle: No hay problema, podemos crear un itinerario personalizado para usted. ¡Cuéntenos de su tour!
   contact_us_button_text: CONTÁCTENOS

-end_page:
-  long_text: |-
-    **"Rhodes Private Tours"** is a Provider of Exclusive and Personalized Tour Experiences.
-We deliver Private Sightseeing tours at very affordable rates.
-All our tours are fully customizable to suit your travel needs, interests, schedules, and dates.
-  short_text: 'Experts in Private Tours of Rhodes'

 ---